billpwchan/DeepTrust/README.md

 1. **Feature-based Filtering**

 Feature-based filtering on the retrieved collection of tweets (e.g., Remove tweets with no public metrics - Retweets/Likes/Quotes).
 Rules can be specified in the `config.ini` under `RA.Feature.Config`.
+Verified results are updated to the MongoDB database in the field `feature-filter`.

 ```bash
 python main.py -m RA -ad 30/04/2021 -t TWTR -rat feature-filter